 Step 2, practice

-The second key to Forex trading is practice, practice, practice.
+The second key to start forex trading is practice, practice, practice.
 Most forex brokers offer a $50,000 practice account.
 Set one up, and mess around-watch your money evaporate.
 After you have played around for a couple days, open another practice account, but this time develop or use a specific trading strategy.
 Pick a method and stick to it.
 You may or may not make money this time, but you will start to have a fuller understanding of the inner workings of the market.
 After a few weeks, try another strategy and get good at two or maybe three.

 Step 3, start small

 The third key is to start small.
 This is where most beginning traders lose the most money.
 After you have practiced for several months, take the strategy you know best and some money you can afford to lose.
 It is certainly best to chose a broker based on a comparison list or based on reputable reviews.
-Open a micro account, start really small, use a disciplined method, and begin trading.
+Open a micro account, start really small, use a disciplined method, and start trading forex.
 Know your own psychology and resist the temptation to be driven by greed or fear.